ocodia/DiviRpc/README.md

 ﻿# DiviSharp

-DiviSharp is a .NET Class Library for interacting with the [Divi Project](https://diviproject.org/) RPC client.
+DiviSharp is a client library to connect to the [Divi Project](https://diviproject.org/) RPC in C#.

 ## How to use

-Create a new instance of the DiviSharpRPCService with your RPC connection details
+Use the IDiviSharpClient interface to create a new DiviSharpClient with your RPC connection details:

 ```

-DiviSharpRPCService divi = new DiviSharpRPCService(new RpcConnection()
+IDiviSharpClient divi = new DiviSharpClient(new RpcConnection()
 {
     Username = "",
     Password = "",